Gromov-Witten/Hurwitz wall-crossing: Master space

-is constructed according to the same procedure as (\ref{familyplus}).
-More precisely, we apply modifications of \textit{Step 2} with respect to $\epsilon_-$-stability; we leave the degree-$d_0$ branching points which are limits of degree-$d_0$ branching points of the generic fiber untouched.
-The family $\eta_-$ is the one closest to being $\epsilon_-$-admissible limit of $\eta^*$.
-The calibration $\lambda_-$ is given by a unique extension of $\lambda^*$ to the curve $C_-$, which exists by \cite[Lemma 5.1.1 (1)]{YZ}.
+is constructed in the same way as in \textit{Step 1,2} of the proof of Theorem \ref{properness} (possibly after a finite base change).
+More explicitly, we firstly apply the same construction as in \textit{Step 1} by separating the map $\eta^*$ into the contracted and non-contracted parts and taking the limit in $ \CK_{g,N}([X^{(n)}], \beta)$.
+We then apply modifications of \textit{Step 2} with respect to $\epsilon_+$-admissibility, leaving the degree-$d_0$ branching points which are limits of degree-$d_0$ branching points of the generic fiber untouched.
+This means that we contract all rational tails which do not satisfy $\epsilon_+$-admissibility, which is possible by the assumption that the generic fiber is $\epsilon_0$-pre-admissible (i.e., a rational tail violating $\epsilon_+$ admissibility cannot be a limit of a rational tail at the generic fiber), and blow up whenever there is an excess contribution from contracted components and nodes not satisfying $\epsilon_+$-admissibility except if this is a degree-$d_0$ branching point coming from the generic fiber.

+The family $\eta_+$ is the one closest to being $\epsilon_+$-admissible limit of $\eta^*$ (i.e., the only obstacle to being $\epsilon_+$-admissible is the degree-$d_0$ branching points in the generic fiber).
+The calibration $\lambda_+$ is given by the unique extension of $\lambda^*$ to the curve $C_+$, which exists by \cite[Lemma 5.1.1 (1)]{YZ}.

 Let

 be an ordered set, consisting of nodes of degree-$d_0$ rational tails and degree-$d_0$ branching points of the central fiber

 We now define